 Companies who form captives will encourage more proactive management of cyber risks and likely reduce their total cost of risk while still using their capital effectively.
 With support from experts such as captive managers and actuaries, more customised coverage for each industry, and better information sharing and concerted market efforts, cyber risk management could be improved in a more holistic manner.

-The author is Guanjun Jiang who is a principal and consulting actuary at Milliman.
+This article was written by Guanjun Jiang who is a principal and consulting actuary at Milliman.
 He is based at Milliman’s Shanghai office.

 1 Airmic (7 June 2016).
 The top priority risks are also among the most difficult to insure.
 Retrieved on 18 September 2018 from https://www.airmic.com/news/press/top-priority-risks-are-also-among-most-difficult-insurer.